vitelabs/vite-portal/relayer/README.md

 The latter command makes use of `relayer_config.json` in the current directory or creates a new file.
 If the schema version does not match, the existing configuration file will be backed up and replaced with default values.

+A description of the different configuration options can be found [here](./internal/types/config.go).

 ### Test

 By running the following command all unit tests will be executed: